fransosiche/Check-Creds-Login-To-CSV/README.md

 ### Main Features

-Little script to Get-Eventlog 4624 and 4625 (Sucess/fail)to parse them in a CSV file It collects the different logon types such as :
+Little script to Get-Eventlog 4624 and 4625 (Sucess/fail) and then parse them into a CSV file.
+This script aims to give visibility on authentification secrets presents on a specific perimeter.

+It collects the different logon types such as :
 - 2	Interactive (logon at keyboard and screen of system)